 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 I. WHO WE ARE

-This Notice describes the privacy practices of Care New England Health System and each of its hospitals, health care entities and other entities that is a direct or indirect subsidiary of Care New England Health System and that is a covered entity under HIPAA (collectively, “CNE” or “we,” “us” or “our”).
+This Notice describes how medical information about you may be used or disclosed and how you can get access to this information.
+Care New England Health System includes each of its hospitals, health care entities, and physician practices that are a direct or indirect subsidiary of Care New England Health System.
+This notice will use the terms “CNE” or “we,” “us” or “our.”
 This Notice also describes the privacy practices that apply to our employees (including, but not limited to, those employed health care professionals and other employed individuals with access to your medical or billing records), and all other health care professionals (such as doctors and nurses) allowed to enter or access information in your medical record when they are providing services in our facilities.
 Please know that you may also receive a separate privacy notice from your individual health care provider which may describe the privacy practices of his or her own medical practice.